jburzynski/TypeGenDocs/source/cli.rst

 singleQuotes                 false                           Whether to use single quotes for string literals in the generated TypeScript files

 addFilesToProject            false                           **Only for .NET Framework apps (not .NET Core)**.
 Whether to add the generated TypeScript files to the project file (*.csproj)

+outputPath                   null                            Output path for generated files, relative to the project folder.
 ============================ =============================== ===================

 (*) Converter chain is an array of converter class names.
 The rules for specifying converter chains are as follows: